tcrz/alx-pre_course/0x02-git/README.md

-"More on the basics and practice of Git*
+*More on the basics and practice of Git*